So what is progress? It’s a verb, a noun and a state transition. At a high level, we say that it is:

 Progress is a process, made up of a series of activities.

-…and activities normally involve the application of seeker’s resources
+…where activities normally involve the application of resources

-operant resources – resources that need to act on other resources in order for progress to be made
+operant resource: a resource that needs to act on other resources for progress to be made

 - physical – include sensory-motor endowment, energy, emotions and strength.

 - social – made up of both personal and cultural relationships

 - cultural – include specialised knowledge and skills, life expectancy and historic imagination”

 Additionally, we may need to bring operand resources to an activity.
 We define these as:

 operand resource – a resource that needs to be acted upon for progress to be made

 And, in the progress economy, these are items that freeze skills and knowledge so that they can be transported elsewhere and used (unfrozen) later.
 A car, for example freezes skills and knowledge of how to transport a small number of people.
 Which is unfrozen every time we turn the ignition key.

 To tie off this sub section, we should note that a progress seeker’s lack of resource is a progress hurdle and an opportunity.
 We’ll explore this more in the section on “the challenge of a lone progress seeker”.